PAI 777 On-line Articles

 “The uncertainty of genius,” The Economist, September 7, 2019, 68.

-April 5 – Energy Pricing
+April 2 – Energy Resources

-Perloff, Jeffrey M., “Exhaustible Resources,” Microeconomics: Fourth Edition, pp. 562-568. on reserve
+Perloff, Jeffrey M., “Exhaustible Resources,” Microeconomics: Fourth Edition, pp. 562-568. available in Blackboard

 Varian, Hal R., “The Rapidly Changing Signs at the Gas Station Show Markets at Work,” The New York Times, August 24, 2006, p.
 C3.